ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 Sir Francis Newport, head of the English Infidel Club, said to those gathered around his death bed, "Do not tell me there is no God for I know there is one, and that I am in his angry presence!
 You need not tell me there is no hell, for I already feel my soul slipping into its fires!
 Wretches, cease your idle talk about there being hope for me!
 I know that I am lost forever."

 Dwight L. Moody, the famous Christian preacher, awakening from sleep shortly before he died had just the opposite to say: "Earth recedes.
 Heaven opens before me.
-If this death, it is sweet!
+If this is death, it is sweet!
 There is no valley here.
 God is calling me, and I must go."

 "No, no, Father," said Moody's son, "You are dreaming."
 "I am not dreaming," replied Moody.
 "I have been within the gates.
 I have seen the children's faces."
 His last words were, "This is my triumph; this is my coronation day!
 It is glorious!"